vietbuiminh/vietbuiminh.github.io/art.md

             alt="A Series of computer generated shapes in the form of natural sequence Fibonacci" />
     </a>
     <div class="desc">
-        The fascinating mathematic structures, the patterns derived from nature related to the renowned Fibonacci, and the spiral Phyllotaxis.
+        <p>The fascinating mathematic structures, the patterns derived from nature related to the renowned Fibonacci, and the spiral Phyllotaxis.
 The artwork was created using Netlogo3D with raytracing and x3d extensions.
-This piece is my Final Project for CSC150.
+This piece is my Final Project for CSC150.</p>
         <span class="bottomrow">
             <span class="tags">
                 <a class="button link" target="_blank"